 - 7.5 Although not strictly a tax, this is the main way in which the cost of council housing is financed.
-Central government now effectively set local rent levels through their rent setting formula.
-This is designed to equalise rent levels with other housing providers across the District. - 7.6 The Council does have some flexibility to vary rents, but this would be penalised through the system the Government use to subsidise council housing. - 7.7 Therefore, the Council sets its yearly rent increase in accordance with the Government's rent setting formula.
+Central Government now effectively set local rent levels through their rent setting formula.
+This is designed to equalise rent levels with other (private sector) housing providers across the District. - 7.6 The Council does have some flexibility to vary rents.
+However, this would reduce the amount of income if they were set lower and if they were set higher, it would be penalised through the system the Government uses to reimburse councils for housing benefit payments the level of grant would be capped. - 7.7 Therefore, the Council sets its yearly rent increase in accordance with the Government's rent setting formula.